Venezuelans struggle amid massive blackouts, while Maduro holds on

 Earlier this year, the Trump administration imposed sanctions on Venezuela’s state-owned oil company and threw its support behind Guaidó.
 Earlier this week at the White House, Guaidó’s wife, Fabiana Rosales, met with President Donald Trump and Vice President Mike Pence.
 They pledged their support to the opposition and criticized Russia’s recent deployment of military planes to the country.

 But in a Caracas public housing complex built several years ago with help from China, Maduro has strong support.
-Jenny Castro said she would have never owned her small apartment if it wasn’t for the government.
-She called Guiadó a traitor — and wanted to see him arrested.
+Jenny Castro said she would have never owned her small apartment if it were’t for the government.
+She called Guiadó a traitor — and wants to see him arrested.

-“This is a sovereign country,” she said, adding this message for Pres.
-Trump: “Remove the economic sanctions.”
+“This is a sovereign country,” she said, adding this message for President Donald Trump: “Remove the economic sanctions.”

 Desperate for water